jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 Github_ will serve as the open-source repository for some of the course content, including the syllabus (this document), the schedule, and any presentation notes I post.

-I'm a big fan of making things open-source wherever possible.
+I'm a big fan of making things open-source wherever possible, hence this repository.
-My Github repository for `ECS 154A`_, a class I taught previously, is a good example of that.
+My Github repository for `ECS 154A`_, a class I taught previously, is a good past example of that.

 .. _ECS 154A: https://github.com/jlperona-teaching/ecs154a-ssii18